ethereum/ethereum-org/views/content/greeter.md

     greeterInstance.greet();

-Since this contract changes nothing on the blockchain, it returns instantly and without any gas cost.
-You should see it return:
+Since this call changes nothing on the blockchain, it returns instantly and without any gas cost.
+You should see it return your greeting:

     'Hello World!'

 ### Getting other people to interact with your code

 In order to other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them.
-In order to get each of them run these commands.
+In order to get each of them run these commands:

     greeterCompiled.greeter.info.abiDefinition;
     greeterInstance.address;

-Then you can instantiate the contract in any machine by using a code that uses this structure, replacing the ABI and the address returned previously:
+Then you can instantiate a javascript object which can be used to call the contract on any machine connected to the network.
+Replace 'ABI' and 'address' to create a contract object in javascript:

     var greeterInstance = eth.contract(ABI).at(Address);